G-Mapper: Learning a Cover in the Mapper Construction: Experimental Results

 \subsection{Real-World Datasets}

-We next applied $G$-Mapper to three real-world datasets: \emph{Passiflora} leaves, COVID-19 trends, and CIFAR-10 image dataset.
+We next applied G-Mapper to three real-world datasets: Passiflora leaves, COVID-19 trends, and the CIFAR-10 image dataset.
 We explain these datasets in detail in \secref{passiflora}, \secref{covid}, and \secref{CIFAR-10}, respectively.
-Each data point is labeled by its morphotype, the state the data point was taken, and its image class in the Passiflora dataset, the COVID-19 dataset, and the CIFAR-10 image dataset, respectively.
-These datasets are higher-dimensional than the synthetic datasets explored in the previous section.
+Each data point is labeled by its morphotype, the state in which it was collected, and its image class in the Passiflora dataset, COVID-19 dataset, and CIFAR-10 image dataset, respectively.
+These datasets are of higher dimension than the synthetic datasets explored in the previous section.
 We visualize the nodes in the Mapper graphs as pie charts in order to represent the proportions of data points within the nodes belonging to different labels.
+25pt